EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Level 3 DC Charging Curve

-The charging port is located on the right side rear quarter panel, near the tail lights and wheel.
+The charging port is located on the right-side corner, near the back of the car.

 Why trust EVchargerReviews.net?
 Each product we list is thoroughly tested in our garage lab for at least two weeks before we add it to the website.